 Creamy and rich Chicken Tetrazzini Soup is a quick and easy meal your whole family will love!
-Tender chicken, earthy mushrooms and creamy jack cheese make this savory and delicious.
+Tender chicken, earthy mushrooms and creamy jack cheese make this a savory and delicious stew.
 Get dinner on the table in 30 minutes or less!
-This post has been updated from April 17, 2017 to improve reader experience.

-It’s really easy too – you’re going to love that part.
-Only 30 minutes to make for dinner deliciousness!
+It's really easy too - you're going to love that part.
+Only 30 minutes to make dinner?
+Perfect!

 - yellow onion